diatsilva007/diatsilva007/README.md

 Studying Software Engineering 🧑‍💻
 -----------------------------------

-I've worked in a few different sectors, but decided to choose information technology as my studies and career.
-I've worked in the 🧑‍🏭 automotive industry, 🏙️ the real estate sector, 🌇 commerce, 🏭 dairy products and 🧑‍💻 technology.
-I have a degree 🧑‍🎓 in Information Systems and am currently studying for a post-graduate degree in Software Engineering.
-I have previous knowledge of technical support, and some technologies such as: 🫸 HTML5, CSS, JavaScript, ReactJS, Saas, Bootstrap, Git/GitHub, Js, Ts, ExpressJS, MongoDB, MySQL, PostgreSQL, Azure, AWS, Docker, Linux, Windows, Figma, Google Coud.
+🫸 I've had the opportunity to work in a few different sectors, but I decided to choose information technology as my study and career.
+I've worked in the 🧑‍🏭 automotive sector, 🏙️ real estate sector, 🌇 commerce, 🏭 dairy and 🧑‍💻 technology.
+I have a degree in 🧑‍🎓 Information Systems and I'm currently studying for a 👨‍🎓 postgraduate degree in Software Engineering. 🧑‍💻

+ 🫸 I have previous knowledge of technical support and some technologies, such as: 🫸 html5, CSS, JavaScript, ReactJS, Saas, Bootstrap, Git/GitHub, Js, Ts, ExpressJS, MongoDB, MySQL, PostgreSQL, Azure, AWS, Docker, Linux, Windows, Figma, Google Coud. ☁️

-* 🌍  I'm based in Andrelândia, MG - Brasil
+* 🌍  I'm located in 🚩 Andrelândia, 🔺 MG - Brazil
 * ✉️  You can contact me at [diogo.ataidee@gmail.com](mailto:diogo.ataidee@gmail.com)
 * 🧠  I'm learning Git/GitHub, Js, Ts, Html5, ReactJS, CSS, Saas, Bootstrap, ExpressJS, MongoDB, MySQL, PostgreSQL, Azure, AWS, Docker, Linux, Windows, Figma, Google Cloud.
 * 🤝  I'm open to collaborating on Open-source, corporate and personal projects.